wolfman1986/nist-control-mapping/README.md

 - Some controls are still in progress.
 - Some evidence is only a placeholder.
 - This project is a demonstration, not a full audit package.

+## Usage

+Review the control matrix, evidence files, and gap analysis to understand how the sample NIST mapping is organized.

+## License

+This project is for portfolio and educational purposes.